 Every week Jake provides a theme for creative inspiration.
 Bloggers post their interpretations before the following Sunday, when Jake announces the next photo theme.
-Jake’s Sunday Post this week is Peaceful, and you can check out everyone’s interpretations of the challenge here.
+Jake’s Sunday Post this week is Peaceful; unfortunately Jake’s site is no longer active, so I can’t link to other interpretations.
 I discovered a peaceful part of the world when I traveled to the west coast of Ireland in 2009.
 Even the animals seem mellow.

 The highlight of my trip to Croatia was visiting Mljet (pronounced Mee-yet) National Park, located on a stunningly beautiful island in the Adriatic off the Dalmatian Coast.
 The ancient Greek poet Homer mentions this island in the Odyssey, and according to legend Odysseus was marooned here for 7 years.
 The locals smile and say, “But of course, why would he want to leave?”
 Indeed.
 This is the view as we approach the island after a 2-hour boat ride from Dubrovnik. […]

 Every week Jake provides a theme for creative inspiration.
 Bloggers post their interpretations before the following Sunday, when Jake announces the next photo theme.
-Jake’s Sunday Post this week is Black & White (check out everyone’s interpretations of the challenge here).
+Jake’s Sunday Post this week is Black & White; unfortunately Jake’s site is no longer active, so I can’t link to other interpretations.
 Last year I experimented with an online tutorial describing how to change a color photo to black and white.
-I used this photo of a cat that I took in the Algarve region of southern Portugal, and I liked […]
+I used this photo of a cat that I took in the Algarve region […]

 The Aran Islands are a group of three islands located off the west coast of Ireland.
 When I travel, I always try to find an “authentic” experience, and while researching our trip to Ireland I read somewhere that families in Dublin send their children to these islands during the summer to learn about Irish culture.
 And so I became fascinated with the prospect of visiting the Aran Islands to experience authentic Ireland.
 We planned our vacation around this activity, making […]